 - Previous experience in a Sales or Marketing role is a big plus!
 The ability to sell a product is key to a role in Business Development.
 Remember though, graduates are very adaptable and can be trained up quickly so this shouldn’t be an essential requirement.

 - Experience in account management roles or telesales indicates that the candidate has experience in speaking and dealing with clients.

 - Any experience which has required numerical work is beneficial as a successful candidate should be able to accurately analyse data for better decision making.

-- Someone who is motivated and prepared to go above and beyond to ge the right results – an ambitious individual would suit a role in Business development well!
+- Someone who is motivated and prepared to go above and beyond to get the right results – an ambitious individual would suit a role in Business development well!

 - Particularly for this kind of role, it’s important to take note of how a candidate sells themselves.
 Dressing smartly and being on time should be taken note of.
 It’s worth asking them what makes the difference between them and another candidate to test how they sell their experience and strengths.

 - We recommend asking the candidates to prepare a short sales pitch during the interview – the product can be anything and doesn’t need to be related to your business.
 What you want to test here is the candidate’s communication skills, how they react under pressure and how persuasive they are naturally.

 - Ask the candidate questions about your business and competitors to test their understanding of how a business works and the level of research they have carried out prior to the interview.

 In a new role the annual salary seems to be around £18,000.
 A candidate may also expect there to be a capacity for bonuses or company benefits.
 A candidate in this role will want to gain as much experience and as many transferable skills as possible – so don’t be surprised if a graduate wants to learn as much as possible about business operations and try their hand in a variety of different capacities.